 the favorite investment scheme of all time where the principal and the interest earned have a sovereign guarantee and the returns are absolutely tax-free.PPF offers 7.9% percent per annum (subject to change).
 The minimum investment amount required is INR 500 to keep the account active.
 After all, the principal and the interest earned have a sovereign guarantee and the returns are tax-free.
 The PPF is a 15-year scheme, which can be extended indefinitely in a block of 5 years.

-A government backed saving scheme for the senior citizens which aims at providing financial security along with tax saving opportunity.
-Any individual who is above 60 years is eligible for this scheme, a minimum of one-time deposit of INR1000 is mandatory and one can invest upto 9Lacs(Single holding) INR15lacs(Joint-Holding).
+A government backed saving scheme for senior citizens aims at providing financial security along with tax-saving opportunities.
+Any individual who is above 60 years is eligible for this scheme, a minimum one-time deposit of INR1000 is mandatory and one can invest upto 9Lacs(Single holding) INR15lacs(Joint-Holding).
 The scheme comes with a minimum lock-in of 5 years with quarterly interest payments.
 One can avail upto 1.5l as deduction while earning a whopping 8.7% return which is ensured.
 All major public sector banks provide with the SCSS.

 Stay up-to-date with the latest information.